 Global trading company increases delivery efficiency across multiple business sectors.

-Founded in 1923, BayWa is composed of three core business segments – Agriculture, Building Materials, and Energy; providing trading, logistics, and supplementary services in each.
+Founded in 1923 and serving the Bayern, Germany region, BayWa is composed of three core business segments – Agriculture, Building Materials, and Energy; providing trading, logistics, and supplementary services in each.
 As a globally active company, BayWa is committed to its customers in rural areas – on a regional, national and international level – with a focus on creating value by trading in products and offering trading-related services to customers.

 Working within multiple industries, the large amount of paper tickets and invoices generated on a daily basis was quickly becoming unmanageable.
 Teams were needed to handle paperwork – verifying and entering data into SAP and back office systems as tickets were turned in by drivers.
 BayWa management was in search of a solution to simplify fleet management and remove paper processes from their field workforce.
 The solution had to work across all of their business units.

 - A single unified solution for the entire organization with a process-oriented workflow

 - Integration with SAP and additional back office systems

 - Enable real time communication with each driver